CoinPort/coinport.github.io/_posts/2022-02-21-platform-maintenance.markdown

 # Notice of Temporary Exchange Maintenance (2022/03/18)

-Coin Port will deploy a wallet upgrade for the system and will undergo maintenance.
+CoinPort will deploy a wallet upgrade for the system and will undergo maintenance.
 All deposits, withdrawals, spot trading, and promotion services will be suspended for approximately 4 hours on 18th March 2021 from 12:00-16:00 (UTC).

 ## Note: